H.R. 4606: Ally’s Act

 Private health insurers

-They would have to add or expand coverage for hearing implant devices and cannot use stricter cost-sharing or treatment limits for this care.
+Insurers would have to add or expand this coverage and could not apply tougher cost-sharing or treatment limits to it than to other medical care.

 Employer-sponsored health plans